mike9251/karpathy.github.io/_posts/2019-11-26-c-concurrency.markdown

 <img src="/assets/c-plus-plus-concurrency/multithreading.JPG">
 </div>

+`std::thread` defines a thread object which is accossiated with a launched thread of execution.
 Threads start with executing a function they were passed during creation.
 Next we can `join()` new thread with main thread (main thread waits untill new thread finishes its function) or `detach()` new thread (main thread doesn't wait for child threads completion and continues its execution).
 If thread is detached then it bacomes a `deamon` thread and will be managed by C++ runtime (it can't be joined anymore).
+After calling the `detach()` the corresponding `std::thread` object is not associated with the thread of execution.
+After calling the `join()` and successfully waiting for the thread's completion the corresponding `std::thread` object is not associated with the thread of execution.
 {% highlight c++ %}

 #include <iostream>